OC, OAA, OAQ, FRAIC, AIA, Founding Partner

 Marianne has designed corporate offices for Torys LLP in Toronto and Calgary, and is currently working on a revitalization of Toronto’s historic Massey Hall.
 She is leading the design for the Music and Theater Arts Project in Walker Memorial Hall at the Massachusetts Institute for Technology (MIT) and the expansion of Orchestra Hall in Minneapolis and is also a leading member of the integrated design team for the Kellogg School of Management at Northwestern University.

 In 2010 Marianne was named one of Canada’s Top 100 Most Powerful Women.
-She has taught at McGill University, L’Université de Montréal and the University of Toronto and lectured and acted as guest critic at Yale University.
+She has taught at McGill University, L’Université de Montréal and the University of Toronto and is currently the Norman R. Foster Visiting Professor at the Yale School of Architecture.
 She has juried a range of art competitions for integrated artworks, and serves on the Board of Directors for Metrolinx.

 * project In joint venture with Fichten Soiferman et Associés, Architectes